breatheco-de/content/src/content/lesson/learners-starting-guide.md

 ---
 description: >-
-  Learn how to start coding with LearnPack!
-Discover interactive tutorials, setup guides, and troubleshooting tips to enhance your coding journey.
+  Discover how to start coding with LearnPack!
+Explore interactive tutorials, setup guides, and troubleshooting tips to enhance your coding journey.
 ---
 # How to Learn Coding with LearnPack